About Seneca

 Frequently Asked Questions

 To register to vote in Seneca, Nebraska, residents can register online through the Nebraska Secretary of State's website, by mail, or in person at the Thomas County elections office.
 Nebraska requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nebraska Secretary of State's voter lookup tool.
-For local municipal elections in Seneca, contact the Thomas County Clerk's office for schedules and ballot information.
+For local county and state elections (Seneca is an unincorporated community in Thomas County and does not hold municipal elections), contact the Thomas County Clerk's office for schedules and ballot information.

 Property records for Seneca, Nebraska are maintained by the Thomas County Assessor's Office and the Thomas County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Thomas County, including parcels in Seneca.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Thomas County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nebraska counties provide online property record searches through their county websites.
-For in-person requests, visit the Thomas County offices at the county courthouse.
 The Thomas County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Seneca, Nebraska residents are available through both county and state offices.
 The Nebraska Department of Health and Human Services, Vital Records, located in Lincoln, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nebraska.
 Orders can be placed online, by mail, or in person.
 Locally, the Thomas County Clerk's office issues marriage licenses and maintains marriage records for Thomas County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.